RodZill4/material-maker/material_maker/doc/node_noise_value.rst

 Variations
 ++++++++++

-* The **Color Value** node generates an RGB image made of 3 greyscale Value Noise images.
+* The **Color Value** node generates an RGB image made of 3 grayscale Value Noise images.

 * The **Value Warp 1** and **Value Warp 2** nodes generate Value noise with domain warping.